hashicorp/terraform-website/content/source/docs/enterprise/faq.html.md

 #### Version Control System Integrations

-Private Terraform Enterprise can be configured to connect to a number of [Version Control Systems (VCSs)](/docs/cloud/vcs/index.html), some supporting both SaaS and private-network installations.
+Terraform Enterprise can be configured to connect to a number of [Version Control Systems (VCSs)](/docs/cloud/vcs/index.html), some supporting both SaaS and private-network installations.

-In order to perform ingress of Terraform configuration from a configured VCS, Private Terraform Enterprise will need to be able to communicate with that provider's API, and webhooks from that provider will need to be able to reach Private Terraform Enterprise.
+In order to perform ingress of Terraform configuration from a configured VCS, Terraform Enterprise will need to be able to communicate with that provider's API, and webhooks from that provider will need to be able to reach Terraform Enterprise.

-For example, an integration with GitHub.com will require Private Terraform Enterprise to have access to https://github.com and for GitHub's webhooks to be able to route back to Terraform.
+For example, an integration with GitHub.com will require Terraform Enterprise to have access to https://github.com and for GitHub's webhooks to be able to route back to Terraform.
 Similarly, an integration with GitHub Enterprise will require Terraform to have access to the local GitHub instance.

 #### Terraform Execution

 As a part of its primary mode of operation, Terraform makes API calls out to infrastructure provider APIs.
-Since Private Terraform Enterprise runs Terraform on behalf of users, Private Terraform Enterprise will therefore need access to any Provider APIs that your colleagues want to manage with Private Terraform Enterprise.
+Since Terraform Enterprise runs Terraform on behalf of users, Terraform Enterprise will therefore need access to any Provider APIs that your colleagues want to manage with Terraform.

 #### Terraform Release Downloading

-By default, Private Terraform Enterprise downloads the versions of Terraform that it executes from https://releases.hashicorp.com/.
+By default, Terraform Enterprise downloads the versions of Terraform that it executes from https://releases.hashicorp.com/.
 This behavior can be customized by specifying different download locations.
 See [Managing Tool Versions](#managing-tool-versions).

 #### Terraform Latest Version Notifications

-When displaying Terraform Runs, Private Terraform Enterprise has JavaScript that reaches out to https://checkpoint-api.hashicorp.com to determine the latest released version of Terraform and notify users if there is a newer version available than the one they are running.
+When displaying Terraform Runs, Terraform Enterprise has JavaScript that reaches out to https://checkpoint-api.hashicorp.com to determine the latest released version of Terraform and notify users if there is a newer version available than the one they are running.
 This functionality is non-essential; new version notifications will not be displayed in the Web UI if checkpoint-api.hashicorp.com cannot be reached from a user's browser.

 #### Communication Functions

-* Private Terraform Enterprise uses the configured SMTP endpoint for sending emails
+* Terraform Enterprise uses the configured SMTP endpoint for sending emails
 * Twilio can optionally be set up for for SMS-based 2FA.
 (Virtual TOTP support is available separately, which does not make external API calls.)

 ## Storing Terraform Enterprise State

-The Private Terraform Enterprise AMI install process uses Terraform, and therefore must store Terraform state.
+The Terraform Enterprise AMI install process uses Terraform, and therefore must store Terraform state.
 This presents a bootstrapping problem, because while generally you can use Terraform Enterprise to securely store versioned Terraform state, in this case Terraform Enterprise is not ready yet.

 Therefore, you must choose a separate mechanism for storing the Terraform State produced by the install process.

 ### Security Considerations for Terraform State

-The Terraform state file for the Private Terraform Enterprise instance will contain the RDS Database password used by the application.
+The Terraform state file for the Terraform Enterprise instance will contain the RDS Database password used by the application.
 While sensitive fields are separately encrypted-at-rest via Vault, this credential and network access to the database would yield access to all of the unencrypted metadata stored by Terraform Enterprise.

 HashiCorp recommends storing the Terraform state for the install in an encrypted data store.